List of The Mummy (film series) characters: Cassandra

-Cassandra (Kelly Hu) was Memnon's sorceress who can predict the future with her magic.
-Mathayus was hired to capture her but the two of them quickly fell in love.
-As they went back to Memnon's throne, she distracted Memnon so Mathayus can become king.
-However, Mathayus's reign did not last long after her death from a plague.
+Cassandra (Kelly Hu) was Memnon's sorceress who could predict the future with her magic.
+Mathayus was hired to capture her, but the two of them quickly fell in love.
+As they went back to Memnon's throne, she distracted Memnon so Mathayus could become king.
+Mathayus' reign, however, did not last long after her death from a plague.

 The Mummy: Tomb of the Dragon Emperor

 Han (Dragon Emperor)

-Han (Jet Li), also known as the Dragon Emperor, is the main antagonist in the third film.
-He was a ruthless warlord who desired immortality.
+Han (Jet Li), also known as the Dragon Emperor, was a ruthless warlord who desired immortality.
 To do so, he sought the sorceress Zi Yuan for the secrets of immortality.
 He orders his first in command, General Ming Guo, to never touch Zi Yuan, for he wishes her to be his queen.
-However, Zi Yuan has fallen in love with Ming Guo and, after making the Emperor immortal, wishes to live with him; in response, the Emperor has Ming Guo killed.
+Zi Yuan, however, has fallen in love with Ming Guo and, after making the Emperor immortal, wishes to live with him; in response, the Emperor has Ming Guo killed.
 It is shortly revealed that the Emperor was cursed once he was made immortal and turns into stone, as does his army.
 His body is excavated by Alex O'Connell and placed in a museum, where he is revived through the intervention of General Yang.
 Once revived, he manages to find Shangri-La where he completes his immortality and gains shapeshifting powers.
 He then kidnaps Lin, the daughter of Zi Yuan, and goes to the site where he was excavated, where he revives his Terracotta Army and kills Zi Yuan in close combat.
-In the end, he himself is killed when stabbed through the heart by Rick and Alex O'Connell with two pieces of a dagger cursed for the purpose of his destruction.
+In the end, he himself is killed when stabbed through the heart by Rick and Alex O'Connell with two pieces of a dagger cursed for the purpose of his vanquishment.
 He possessed control over the Five Chinese Elements (fire, water, earth, wood, and metal), shapeshifting and invulnerability.

-Although the Emperor's dynasty has been changed to the Han dynasty for the film (as his title indicates), the character is loosely based on Qin Shi Huang, the first Emperor of China, from the Qin dynasty.
+Although the Emperor's dynasty has been changed to the Han dynasty for the film (as his title indicates), the character is loosely based on Qin Shi Huang, the first Emperor of China from the Qin dynasty.